GenChangHSU/2023_Academic_Performance_and_Career_Duration_of_PI_in_Taiwan/README.md

 ## Temporal trends in academic performance and career duration of principal investigators in ecology and evolutionary biology in Taiwan

 __Hsu, G-C.__, W-J. Lin, and S-J. Sun.
 2023.
-Temporal trends in academic performance and career duration of principal investigators in ecology and evolutionary biology in Taiwan. __*Scientometrics*__.
+Temporal trends in academic performance and career duration of principal investigators in ecology and evolutionary biology in Taiwan. __*Scientometrics*__ 128: 3437–3451.

 ## Abstract